Ambaji: Ambaji Mata Temple

+The temple of Aṁbājī is of no special archeological interest.
+In the garbhagr̥ha there is a crevice in the wall of the mother goddess.
+There is no idol, but clothing, accessories, and facial masks are arranged periodically such that different darśanas can be seen, e.g. the mother goddess riding on a tiger.
+Nearby are two eternal lamps burning with ghī. Āratī is performed twice a day, and the temple priests are Brahmins.
+In the town, only ghī is used (never oil) and the chastity of women is strictly maintained.
+According to Durgāśaṁkara Kevaḷarāma Śāstrī the worship of Aṁbājī at this location dates at least to the 14th century.

 Transportation

 There is a bus-station of Gujarat State Road Transport Corporation (GSRTC) connecting to all major cities of India, and a railway station is at Palanpur of Banaskantha district, North Gujarat, India.

 Road

 Ambaji can be reached through Himatnagar road which is connected with National Highway 48 (Mumbai to Delhi).
 The other road which Passes through Palanpur and Danta and connects with State Highway SH 56 to reach Ambaji.

 Rail

 The nearest Railway station is at Abu Road which comes under the administrative control of North Western Railway zone of the Indian Railways.
 It has direct rail links on the broad gauge to the cities of Ajmer Chennai, Thiruvananthapuram, Mysore, Bangalore, Pune, Mumbai, Jaipur, Jodhpur, Delhi, Dehradun, Muzaffarpur, Bareilly and Jammu.
 It is connected to most of the cities and towns in Gujarat such as Ahmedabad, Surat, Vadodara, Bhuj, Rajkot, Jamnagar and Porbandar.
 Indian Railways’ proposal to double the broad-gauge line between Palanpur and Samakhiali has received government backing.
 The doubling will benefit the districts of Kutch, Patan and Banaskantha in the state of Gujarat.